mtruj013/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    To have the server remember clients

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Encrypt(hash?) the password

 - [ ] What does bcrypt do to slow down attackers?

+    It hashes the password 2 to the nth times

 - [ ] What are the three parts of the JSON Web Token?

+    header, payload, signature

 ## Minimum Viable Product